 5. Incentivize your advocates

-The majority of people trust recommendations from their peers, which makes referral programs one of the most effective ways to grow your business.
+92% of people trust recommendations from friends and family over any form of advertising, making referral programs one of the most effective ways to grow your business.
 However, referral programs need the right incentives to work.
 Consider offering coupons, vouchers, gift cards, or other proven referral rewards for your advocates.
 You can also give a shout out to your top referrers within your community.

 Social currency dimensions used: Utility, advocacy, conversation, affiliation, identity